 The ability to spot check the Sulphur content of fuel oil onboard a ship will help shipowners and operators ensure compliance with the latest IMO (MARPOL) regulations.

-From January 2020 the maximum allowable Sulphur content of marine fuels is changing: for all areas outside the existing Sulphur Emission Control Areas (SECAs) the limit will be reduced from the current level of 3.50% m/m to just 0.50% m/m.
-Introduced by the International Maritime Organization (IMO), the new limit is being applied worldwide and covers the fuel oils used in main and auxiliary engines as well as in boilers.
-Compliance with the new regulations will be monitored by Port State Control.
+From January 2020 the maximum allowable Sulphur content of marine fuels changed: for all areas outside the existing Sulphur Emission Control Areas (SECAs) the limit was reduced from the current level of 3.50% m/m to just 0.50% m/m.
+Introduced by the International Maritime Organization (IMO), the new limit was applied worldwide and covered the fuel oils used in main and auxiliary engines as well as in boilers.
+Compliance with the new regulations has since been monitored by Port State Control.

 For shipowners and operators, the new limit leaves little room for error.
 The traditional method of Sulphur level confirmation by Bunker delivery note significantly increases the risk of non-compliance and subsequent penalties, furthermore waiting for laboratory analysis is equally flawed as the vessel could have sailed by the time that is received and the Sulphur level found to be outside the specified limit.
-With this new equipment, bunkers can be sampled during delivery and noncompliance could be identified in the first few minutes of delivery (and at any other time interval) thereby preventing expensive de-bunkering and payment for non-compliant fuel.
+With Parker's XRF Analyser, bunkers can be sampled during delivery and noncompliance could be identified in the first few minutes of delivery (and at any other time interval) thereby preventing expensive de-bunkering and payment for non-compliant fuel.